- Page Count: 384

 I NEED THIS SEQUEL NOW omg.
 That just got better and better the entire way through!!
-I was super hesitant about it at first because I’ve never been that huge on stories that blend fae elements into modern settings, but this ended up working perfectly and I loved it all!
+I was hesitant at first when I heard this book blended fae elements into a modern setting (because y’all know how picky I get with that) but everything ended up working SO perfectly.

-Jude would rather train to be a knight and win a place in the High Court than be accepted through marriage.
+Jude is a wonderfully complex main character who would rather train to be a knight & win a place in the High Court than be accepted through marriage.
 In the meantime, she’s bullied to an extreme by her peers.
-They’re led by Prince Cardan, who makes Joffrey look like an adorable angel for a bit… “the cruel prince” pretty much sums that up.
-(I was worried the plot would try to excuse his behavior or redeem his character with some sob story, but it had much more interesting directions to take).
+They’re led by Prince Cardan, who makes Joffrey look rather friendly at times.
+(I was worried the plot would try to just excuse his behavior or redeem his character with some simple sob story, but it had much more interesting directions to take).

-Jude feels powerless and eventually has good reason to want total revenge.
-Her motivation is clear and she goes after what she wants with a vengeance that’s amazing to watch:
+So eventually there are a ton of reasons why Jude feels powerless and wants revenge.
+Her motivation is totally clear and she goes after what she wants with a vengeance that’s amazing to watch: